calvinwijaya/Simple3D/README.md

 2. Point Cloud Data, either can be get from Photogrammetry process or UAV LiDAR, you can use *.las format
 3. (Optional) DSM and DTM can become an input if user already have the data or the point cloud is already processed.
 The DSM and DTM are in *.tif or *.tiff format.
 Thus, from only at least combination of 2 data (BO + Point Cloud or BO + DSM DTM, you choose!), to create 3D City Model by extrud the BO with elevation from OHM (DSM - DTM).

+# How to Use
+There are several ways to run the code, by code-based run in virtual environment (conda), by using GUI (although its still not ready in *.exe application), or use it as QGIS plugin (need to configure several library in OSGeo4W Shell).

 ## Code-Based